Medical Waste 101: What Are the Different Types of Medical Waste?

 - Human and non-human blood products and components: This includes any therapeutic blood specimen used for plasma-derived medicine and transfusion.

-Isolation waste: This is a form of contaminated biological waste.
+- Isolation waste: This is a form of contaminated biological waste.
 Such items will generally contain exudates, excretions, blood, body fluids or secretions from humans or animals.
 More specifically, those infected with pathogenic material.

 The EPA categorizes these types of healthcare waste based on the item’s toxic properties and the potential for the item to transmit infection.
 However, these guidelines may adapt according to advances in technology and scientific developments.

-Ensuring Compliance and Safety in Regulated Waste Management
+The Importance of Compliance and Safety in Regulated Waste Management

 Here at Daniels Health, we pride ourselves on being a medical waste disposal company with a difference.
 We stay up-to-date with all federal and state guidelines to maintain our reputation as an industry leader in waste management.